grahamegrieve/ClinicArrivals/documentation/Templates.md

 A typical example:

-    The robot processing this message is stupid, and didn't understand your response.
-Please just say \"joined\" when you have joined the video call
+    The robot processing this message is stupid, and couldn't figure out which appointment of multiples that this was about.
+Please phone [clinic number] for help

 ### Unexpected